 Cast: Kim Yoon-seok, Ha Jung-woo, Yoo Hai-jin, Kim Tae-ri

-Why You Should Watch It: At first glance this film is emotional, stirring, and poignant; after a closer look, however, you’ll see that it’s educational as well in the way that it relays Korea’s history after the Korean War.
+Why You Should Watch It: At first glance this Korean movie is emotional, stirring, and poignant; after a closer look, however, you’ll see that it’s educational as well in the way that it relays Korea’s history after the Korean War.
 The storyline will tug at your heartstrings as you see the brutal hardships and sacrifices Korean people have gone through since the 1950s.
 With a moving script and flawless performances by the actors, this film will leave you with tears in your eyes.

 Summary: A young, successful, wealthy man commits crime after crime, until a detective decides to hunt him down, and bring him to justice.